matsengrp/vampire-analysis-1/README.md

 ## Reproducing results

-The results for this paper took quite considerable computing power, and require a compute cluster.
+The above instructions only concern making plots from output files.
-As described in the main vampire repository, you will need to modify the `execute.py` script to work for your cluster in order to do the computation.
+If you want to reproduce the analysis, you will want to modify the main vampire repository to work with your cluster scheduler and then follow the instructions below.

 ### Comparative analyses